 The secret to making the best beef stroganoff is the cut and quality of meat used.
 Look for a cut with a nice amount of marbled fat throughout.
 Boneless ribeye and beef tenderloin are two great cuts of meat if you want to experiment with something other than beef sirloin steak.

-Ground beef lovers?
-To replace steak with ground beef, simply heat in a skillet until cooked through, then drain excess fat.
+To replace steak with ground beef, simply brown in a skillet until cooked through, then drain the excess fat.
+Add in the flour and cook until dissolved, about 2 minutes, before proceeding with the rest of the recipe.

 What should I serve with beef stroganoff?

-Not everyone loves egg noodles, and that’s OK!
-Your favorite type of pasta, mashed potatoes or rice would work well.
+Not everyone loves egg noodles, and that’s okay!
+Your favorite type of pasta, mashed potatoes, or rice would work well.
 Looking for a healthier option?
 Try zucchini noodles or mashed cauliflower.

 Storage and Reheating Instructions: